 Straub GIs Reach Goal, Screen 80-Plus Percent of Colorectal Patients

 In 2017, the gastroenterology physicians at Straub Medical Center – to include Drs.
-Donald Saelinger, Ike Tanabe, Timothy Swindoll, Mari Ikeguchi and Jonathan Gochu – along with the Hawaii branch of the American Cancer Society (ACS), committed to screening 80 percent of HMSA patients attributed to a Straub primary care physician.
+Donald Saelinger (retired), Ike Tanabe, Timothy Swindoll, Mari Ikeguchi and Jonathan Gochu – along with the Hawaii branch of the American Cancer Society (ACS), committed to screening 80 percent of HMSA patients attributed to a Straub primary care physician.

 The team is pleased to announce that it has achieved that goal, screening 81 percent of these patients.

 “The simple message is that colon cancer screening saves lives,” says Swindoll, who is a member of the American College of Gastroenterology, the American Gastroenterological Association and the American Society of Gastrointestinal Endoscopy.

 The screenings were done in support of the “80% by 2018” initiative, led by ACS, the Centers for Disease Control and Prevention (CDC) and the National Colorectal Cancer Roundtable (an organization co-founded by ACS and CDC).